 February 23rd, 2018.
 I bought a pregnancy test, and took it on break at work.
 Waiting for the results, I already knew.
 The two lines showed up and I cried, I cried because I wasn’t ready for a third child.
-My relationship wasn’t even really a relationship yet.
-It was way too new and we weren’t even sure about each other (clearly).
+My relationship was rocky and was no where near stable enough to add a baby to it.
 So my emotions took over and I cried and panicked and cried and panicked.
 And I hid the test in my desk at school and went about my day.
 I finished my work day with all sorts of crazy, fun, loving kids and told myself it wasn’t true (knowing that it was).
 That weekend we went to warren for a dance competition.
 I went on about life as usual.
 Monday came, I took the second test.
 Same results.
 So now my mind wonders.
 All the what if’s.
 All the conversations I don’t know how to start.
 The thoughts of having three kids, how terrifying but at the same time how great.
 Of course, I thought I can’t do this again another c-section.
 Another child.
 All so scary.
 But all so wonderful.

 March 2nd, I went to Akron pregnancy center for my very first ultrasound and verification that I was pregnant and that the baby was where it needed to be.